 You should not use Mestinon Timespan if you you have a bladder or bowel obstruction.

 Before taking this medicine

 You should not use Mestinon Timespan if you are allergic to it, or if you have a bladder or bowel obstruction.

 To make sure you can safely take Mestinon Timespan, tell your doctor if you have any of these other conditions:

 FDA pregnancy category C. It is not known whether Mestinon Timespan will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+Tell your doctor if you are pregnant or plan to become pregnant while using Mestinon Timespan.

-It is not known whether Mestinon Timespan passes into breast milk or if it could harm a nursing baby.
+It is not known whether pyridostigmine passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.